Westscot Living - Mid-Market Rent homes

 What is Mid Market Rent?

-Mid market rent (or MMR) is an initiative from the Scottish Government to provide quality, affordable homes for low to moderate income households.
-MMR tenants are typically those who would not qualify for social housing but cannot afford to pay market rent or buy a property.
+Mid market rent (or MMR) is an initiative from the Scottish Government to provide quality, affordable homes for low to moderate income households - usually those who would not qualify for social housing but can't afford to pay market rent or buy a property.

 Would I have any priority?

-If you meet the Income Criteria your application will then be assessed further by the agreed priority Criteria.
-Further details on any priority criteria will be sent to all interested applicants prior to completing the application form.
+Each housing development has its own income criteria, which explains the income bracket you must fall into to qualify for a particular property.
+If you meet this, your application will then be assessed further by the agreed Priority Criteria.
+Details on any Priority Criteria will be sent to all interested applicants prior to you completing your application form.

 Will I have to pay rent a month in advance?

-Yes, one monthly rent payment in advance will be required prior to taking entry.
-This means that you will be paying your first months rent before you move in.
+Yes, one month's rent payment in advance will be required prior to entry.
+This means that you will be paying your first month's rent before you move in.

 Will I have to pay a deposit?